towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychVideoSwitcher.markdown

-Internal helper functions for Psychtoolbox \- Must not be called from normal user code\!\!
+Internal helper functions for Psychtoolbox - Must not be called from normal user code\!\!

 luttexid = PsychVideoSwitcher\('GetLUTTexture', win, lut, btrr, shader\);
-\- Convert blue\-to\-luminance calibration lookup table 'lut' into a lookup table texture for the imaging pipeline, set it up and return a texture handle 'luttexid' to it. 'btrr' is the required BTRR value. 'shader' is the GLSL shader handle of the output formatting shader used.
+- Convert blue-to-luminance calibration lookup table 'lut' into a lookup table texture for the imaging pipeline, set it up and return a texture handle 'luttexid' to it. 'btrr' is the required BTRR value. 'shader' is the GLSL shader handle of the output formatting shader used.

 PsychVideoSwitcher\(win\);
-\- If 'win' is a numeric onscreen window handle, perform all operations to implement the green channel trigger functionality for onscreen window 'win'.
+- If 'win' is a numeric onscreen window handle, perform all operations to implement the green channel trigger functionality for onscreen window 'win'.
 This routine uses MOGL glXXX\(\) functions to implement drawing of proper trigger pixel values to the green channel for trigger creation.